mohanadhassan1/mohanadhassan1/README.md

 ## Want to know about me ? ⚽👦

 An enthusiastic developer who is consistently looking for new challenges.
 I am also a Computer Science nerdy 🤓.
 I am super ambitious to unlock my potential and achieve more in life.
-I want to know all about software development and how to enhance it by the experience i will be gaining as a software engineer.
+I want to know all about software development and how to enhance it by the experience I will be gaining as a software engineer.

 I am interested in the following areas

-- [x] 📱 Cross-platform mobile development using Flutter
+- [x] 📱 Full Stack Web Development using MEARN
-- [x] 🔄 Pipelining using Jenkins and Ansible
+- [x] 🔄 Frontend using React JS and Angular
-- [x] 📜 Scripting using Bash (and GoLang soon)
+- [x] 📜 Backend using Express JS
 - [x] ☁️ Deploying projects to cloud provider (AWS mostly)
 - [X] 🏗️ Terraform coding for to create IaC
 - [X] 🛠️ Maintenance of software projects
-- [x] 📦 Docker and Kubernetes
+- [x] 📦 SQL and NoSQL
 - [x] :octocat: Manage projects via Git
 - [x] 🖥️ Monitoring using Prometheus